Audrey Cefaly: Alabaster

+Alabaster is published by Concord Theatricals.

 The Gulf

 Cefaly's play The Gulf won the 40th Annual Samuel French OOB Festival.
 Its full length adaptation received its world premiere at Signature Theatre, Arlington, VA, in September 2016 (directed by Joe Calarco).
 In 2017, it was nominated for the Charles MacArthur Award for Outstanding Original New Play or Musical (Helen Hayes Awards) and in 2018, the play won the Lambda Literary Award in the category of LGBTQ Drama.
+The play is published by Concord Theatricals.

-Love is a Blue Tick Hound
+Love is a Blue Tick Hound (Large-Cast Play)

-Cefaly's collection Love is a Blue Tick Hound is a collection of four one-acts (The Gulf, Fin & Euba, Clean and Stuck) and is published by Samuel French.
+Cefaly's collection Love is a Blue Tick Hound is a collection of four one-acts (The Gulf, Fin & Euba, Clean and Stuck).
 It received its world premiere at Terrific New Theatre in Birmingham, AL, in of December 2016.
+The play is published by Concord Theatricals.

+Tell Me Something Good (Large-Cast Play)

+In 2020, Cefaly collaborated with UAB Birmingham on the world premiere of her large-cast play Tell Me Something Good.
+The play was further developed by The Theatre Lab School of the Dramatic Arts in 2022 The play is published by TRW Plays.

 Maytag Virgin

-In October 2015, Cefaly directed the world premiere of her Southern drama Maytag Virgin as part of the inaugural Women's Voices Theatre Festival.
+In October 2015, Cefaly directed the world premiere of what would become her most popular play, Maytag Virgin, as part of the inaugural Women's Voices Theatre Festival.
+The play has received dozens of productions across the U.S. and is published by Concord Theatricals.

 The Last Wide Open

 In February 2019, Cefaly's musical play The Last Wide Open (music by Matthew Nielson) received its world premiere at Cincinnati Playhouse in the Park.
+In 2023, Cefaly collaborated with Adirondack Theatre Company on a Spanish language translation.
+In 2024, Cefaly will collaborate with American Blues Theater on a Polish translation.
+The play is published by TRW Plays.